Bost/notes/category-theory.md

 [e "(g ◦ f)(x) = g(f(x))"]
 - [e "id"] : identity morphism on every object [e "A: id(A)"]

+- Category Theory is context rich and content poor

 ## Category - informal description
-A collection of arrows and morphism that can be composed if they are adjacent.
+- A collection of arrows and morphism that can be composed if they are adjacent.
-A structure packing structures of the same type (same category) and structure preserving mappings between them.
+- A structure packing structures of the same type (same category) and structure preserving mappings between them.
+- Directed Multigraph with Algebra of paths.
+Each finite path is associated with a unique arrow.
+  -- Empty path: Identity
+  -- One path: Morphism
+  -- Two paths: Composition
+  -- Three paths: Associativity law of composition.

+Categories: mathematical contexts where constructions are possible.
+Functors: Constructors
+Natural Transformations: Comparison of constructions

 ### Small Category: all objects and morphisms are sets